When no one listens, there’s no use talking at all.

 What a difference.
 We realized the words we ran through Market Samurai, that were not used before, had huge amounts of traffic and very little competition.

 What does that mean?
-It means that many people are surfing the net searching on terms and keywords that apply to this business, but the words weren’t used in tags, bullets, headers, and titles to cause that searcher to find the site.
-What’s more, very few other companies represented in that niche were using that term to promote their own business.
+It means that many people are surfing the net searching on terms and keywords that apply to this business, but the words weren’t used in tags, bullets, headers, and titles to cause that site to show up in search results for them.
+What’s more, very few other companies represented in that niche were using those terms to promote their own business.
 Can you say ‘goldmine?’

 What Are Words Worth To You?

 So think about that.
 You may not be an SEO believer, but there’s undeniable merit to a case study like this.
 The advice I gave this company was to start using those keywords effectively in posts to blogs, comments, and high authenticity sites.
-Working outside of the site (link building) to improve keyword strength for the term you want to use while you’re using the words that are already proven, strategically can – over time, cause your unused terms to become more common place, and therefore used.
+Link building can actually improve keyword strength for the term you want to use while you’re using words that are already proven.
+Over time, previously unused terms become more common place, and therefore used.
 This is a very effective link building exercise, well worth the effort.

 Take the time to develop relationships with high authority sites via comments and linking strategies.
-Use the keywords in such a way that the reader stays on the page to learn more about your quality information, interesting related links, and possibly – hopefully, comment and leave their link so that a relationship does in fact develop.
-That takes time.
-And that’s okay, because as in real life relationships, they will matter and become relevant to your business reputation.
+Use the keywords in such a way that the reader stays on the page to learn more about your business, interesting related links, and possibly – hopefully, comment and leave their link so that a relationship can begin.

 So I don’t think you need to dye your hair blue, or anything, that’s just a song.